6eye/Magic-UV/docs/tutorial.md

 2. Select faces whose UV you want to pack
 3. Click **Pack UV**

-* **Allowable Center Deviation** provides a way to specify the center deviation that regards as the same island
+* **Allowable Center Deviation** property provides a way to specify the center deviation that regards as the same island
-* **Allowable Size Deviation** provides a way to specify the size deviation that regards as the same island
+* **Allowable Size Deviation** property provides a way to specify the size deviation that regards as the same island
 * Default Pack Islands property is available